Verdugo Woodlands Taiko Drumming

 This is the performing group for our taiko program and also meets after school.
 Kinome means “tree sprout” symbolizing the children and their budding enthusiasm for the art of taiko drumming.
 Students must try out for this group (typically at the beginning of the school year), contributing to a strong sense of school pride.
 This year Kinome Daiko played at VW’s Fall Festival and the Shoseian Holiday Tea Celebration.
 In past years they have also had the rare opportunity to share the stage with the famed Oedo Sukeroku Taiko at the One Sound Concert.

 All classes are taught by Chiaki Toda a member and co-leader of L.A.
 Taiko Ichiza.
-Ms. Toda has been playing taiko for 18 years and has developed our taiko program into what it is today.
-Our afterschool programs are also taught by Ms. Toda, and coordinated by Kindergarten Teacher Mike Jaffe, also a member of L.A.
+Ms. Toda has been playing taiko for over two decades and has developed our taiko program into what it is today.
+Our afterschool programs are also taught by Ms. Toda, and coordinated by Japanese Kindergarten Teacher Mike Jaffe, also a member of L.A.
 Taiko Ichiza.

 Our taiko program would not be possible without a venue to practice in, which has been provided by the Dads’ Club since the beginning of the program.
 The WAVE foundation is currently fully supporting our in-class taiko program and also pays the Dads' Club rental fee for the venue.
 Our PTA has also purchased taiko drums for our program as a gift in recent years.
 Thank you to all our supporters.
 Without you, VW would not have taiko to enrich the lives of our wonderful Woodlanders!

 If you have any questions about our taiko program, please contact Mike Jaffe.